 Real Time Data Connection Methodology

-This feature is especially helpful during the calibration of a model, as it allows the user to select a particular day to compare a model’s simulation results.
+This feature is especially helpful during the calibration of a model, as it allows you to select a particular day to compare a model’s simulation results.
 An example may include a peak-demand day, to which a model is being calibrated.
-InfoWater stores the date selected when associating the data so that a particular day can be selected for all locations to assist in the calibration process.
+InfoWater Pro stores the date selected when associating the data so that a particular day can be selected for all locations to assist in the calibration process.